panva/jose/README.md

 Note: Depending on the channel you receive an ID Token from the following claims may be required and must also be checked: `at_hash`, `c_hash` or `s_hash`.
-Use e.g. [`oidc-token-hash`][oidc-token-hash] to validate those hashes after getting the ID Token payload and signature validated by @panva/jose.
+Use e.g. [`oidc-token-hash`][oidc-token-hash] to validate those hashes after getting the ID Token payload and signature validated by `jose`

 #### JWS Signing